Educational institutions who use write-out-loud articles and printables

 It's a delight, and a little humbling, to see them all.

 I can't imagine how long the list would be if I'd started it when I began the site - 18 years ago!
-Or how long the page would become if I updated it regularly.
+Or how long the page would become if I systematically checked for links and updated it regularly.

-The vast majority of these backlinks are inside in-house courses that have been put together exclusively for the school's enrolled students using an e-learning platform like moodle, blackboard, canvas, schoology or brightspace.
+The vast majority of these backlinks are inside in-house courses that have been put together exclusively for an institution's enrolled students using an e-learning platform like moodle, blackboard, canvas, schoology or brightspace.

 Although I can see the pages being linked to in my analytics, I am unable to see how they're being used because I don't have the necessary login credentials.